oracle/odpi/doc/src/public_functions/dpiMsgProps.rst

     The function returns DPI_SUCCESS for success and DPI_FAILURE for failure.

-    **props** -- the message properties to which a reference is to be added.
+    **props** [IN] -- the message properties to which a reference is to be added.
 If the reference is NULL or invalid an error is returned.

 .. function:: int dpiMsgProps_getNumAttempts(dpiMsgProps \*props, \